History of Merseyrail: First Mersey railways (19th century – 1930s)

-The centre of all these lines, Mersey Railway, opened and ran originally from Liverpool James Street to Green Lane through the 1886 Mersey Railway Tunnel, one of the world's first underwater railway tunnels.
-In 1880s and 90s, the network was expanded to include Liverpool Central (1890), Birkenhead Park railway station (1888), to connect with the Wirral Railway.
-This led to the expansion of the network to Rock Ferry railway station and the connection to the Chester Line in 1891.
+The central Mersey Railway opened and ran originally from Liverpool James Street to Green Lane through the 1886 Mersey Railway Tunnel, one of the world's first underwater railway tunnels.
+During the 1880s and 1890s, the network was expanded to include Liverpool Central (1890) and Birkenhead Park railway station (1888) to connect with the Wirral Railway.
+This led to the network's expansion to Rock Ferry railway station and the connection to the Chester Line in 1891.

-In 1903, the Mersey Railway was electrified; this became the world's first full electrification of a steam railway.
-This was followed by the electrification of the Lancashire and Yorkshire Railway line from the Liverpool Exchange railway station to Southport railway station, which took place in 1906.
-In 1937, the further electrification of the Wirral Railway Lines to New Brighton railway station and West Kirby railway station and allowed for through running into Liverpool via the Mersey Railway Tunnel.
+In 1903, the Mersey Railway was electrified; this was the world's first full electrification of a steam railway.
+It was followed by the electrification of the Lancashire and Yorkshire Railway line from the Liverpool Exchange railway station to Southport railway station three years later.
+In 1937, electrification of the Wirral Railway lines to New Brighton railway station and West Kirby railway station enabled service into Liverpool via the Mersey Railway Tunnel.